troennes/yearly-yields/README.md

 # Yearly yields

-Showcase your yearly yields from farming or gardening
+Showcase your yearly crop yields from farming or gardening.

 ![](screenshot.png)